Colin McMenamin

-Colin McMenamin (born 12 February 1981) is a Scottish former professional football player, and is the current assistant manager of Annan Athletic.
+Colin McMenamin (born 12 February 1981) is a Scottish former professional football player, and was the assistant manager of Annan Athletic.

 McMenamin, who played as a striker, began his career with Annan Athletic before moving to Newcastle United.
 His first senior start came for Livingston where he spent three seasons.
 He also played for Shrewsbury Town, Gretna, Dundee, Queen of the South, Ross County, Greenock Morton and Stenhousemuir, as well as Falkirk and Livingston on loan.

 Early life

 McMenamin was born on 12 February 1981, in Glasgow and raised in Dumfries, and educated at St Joseph's College.

 At age 15 he signed school boy terms with the club he had watched as a supporter, local side Queen of the South.
 He played in the same youth team as Chris Doig before moving on after a year and a half.

 Beginning his senior career in 1999 at Dumfries and Galloway club Annan Athletic, then of the East of Scotland Football League, he was then signed by English Premier League club Newcastle United after one season.
 He was there for two seasons but did not make a senior appearance.